smartcontractkit/rwa-tokenization/README.md

   ```
     yarn show
   ```
-  > Launches the dev mode of the frontend for local hosting and debugging prior to deployment.
+  - Launches dev mode of the frontend for local hosting and debugging prior to deployment.

 ## Directories (`Apps`)
 There are 3 distinct apps: server, contracts, frontend.